infogulch/xtemplate/README.md

       Path, etc.)
     - `.Header` - the header fields
     - `.Host` - the Host or :authority header of the request
-  - `.OriginalReq` is the original, unmodified, un-rewritten request as it originally came in over the wire.
-Has the same fields as `.Req`.
   - `.Params` is a list of path parameters extracted from the url based on the current route, see [custom routes](#file-based-routing--custom-routes). `{{.Params.ByName "id"}}`
   - `.RemoteIP` is the client's IP address. `{{.RemoteIP}}`